-HC-1.5.8 The Board should review the independence of each director at least annually in light of interests disclosed by them.
-Each independent director shall provide the Board with all necessary and updated information for this purpose.
+The Board must review the independence of each director at least annually in light of interests disclosed by them.
+Each independent director must provide the Board with all necessary and updated information for this purpose.

-HC-1.5.9 To facilitate free and open communication among independent directors, each Board meeting should be preceded or followed with a session at which only independent directors are present, except as may otherwise be determined by the independent directors themselves.
+To facilitate free and open communication among independent directors, each Board meeting should be preceded or followed with a session at which only independent directors are present, except as may otherwise be determined by the independent directors themselves.